wpm/mycroft/README.md

 * __Convolutional network__

-  This works the same as the recurrent neural network, except that it summarizes the sentence embedding matrices with a 1-dimensional convolutional network instead of a recurrent neural network.
+  This works the same as the recurrent neural network, except that it summarizes the sentence embedding matrices with a 1-dimensional convolutional/max-pooling network instead of a recurrent neural network.

 * __Bag of words__